UniversalDependencies/docs/_u-feat/VerbForm.md

 ### <a name="Ger">`Ger`</a>: gerund

-Gerund is a non-finite verb form that shares properties of verbs and nouns.
-In English it shares the morphological form with present participle, which may mean that the tagset will not distinguish it from the participle.
+Using `VerbForm=Ger` is discouraged and alternatives should be considered first because the term _gerund_ is rather confusing: the English gerund is a verbal noun or a converb, and it shares the morphological form with present participle (which may mean that the tagset will not distinguish it from the participle);

-Using `VerbForm=Ger` is discouraged and alternatives should be considered first because the term _gerund_ is rather confusing: in Spanish (and other Romance languages) it denotes the present participle and should be thus labeled `Tense=Pres|VerbForm=Part`; some Slavists use it to denote converbs (adverbial participles), which should be labeled `VerbForm=Conv`; and UD version 1 recommended (inspired by English) to use it for verbal nouns, which in UD v2 should use `VerbForm=Vnoun`.
+the _gerundio_ in Spanish and other Romance languages shows some similarities with present participles and with converbs, but not with verbal nouns; likewise, some Slavists use the English term gerund to denote converbs (adverbial participles), which should be labeled `VerbForm=Conv`; and UD version 1 recommended (inspired by English) to use it for verbal nouns, which in UD v2 should use `VerbForm=Vnoun`.